Wilfred/hubot-tube-status/README.md

 # hubot-tube-status

-Get the tube status from transport for london (TFL)
+Get the tube status from transport for london (TFL) using the TfL Open Data API.

 See [`src/tube-status.coffee`](src/tube-status.coffee) for full documentation.